Spagett1/pineflash/README.md

 <img width="17" src="https://cdn.simpleicons.org/Windows/187BC0" /> Windows: Just run pineflash from the start menu.

-### Boot Logo Art
+## Boot Logo Art

+- Select Custom from version drop-down, then click on the folder icon to browse to the art file you want to load.
+- Currently only V1 supports Boot logos.
-Select Custom from version drop-down, then click on the folder icon to browse to the art file you want to load.
-See [IronOS-Meta](https://github.com/Ralim/IronOS-Meta/) to get premade art or details on how to make custom art.
-Currently only V1 supports Boot logos.
-There is [work in progress](https://github.com/Ralim/IronOS/issues/1373#issuecomment-1414925011) by Ralim to get blisp to support logos for V2.
-Presently, the only method for V2 is to make a custom version of IronOS firmware with logo art embeded in the code; this is for advanced users comfortable Github and code changes [see here](https://github.com/Ralim/IronOS-Meta/issues/32#issuecomment-1505172982).
+- See [IronOS-Meta](https://github.com/Ralim/IronOS-Meta/) to get premade art or details on how to make custom art.
+- [Work in progress](https://github.com/Ralim/IronOS/issues/1373#issuecomment-1414925011) by Ralim to get blisp to support logos for V2.
+- Presently, the only method for V2 is to make a custom version of IronOS firmware with logo art embeded in the code; this is for advanced users comfortable Github and code changes [see here](https://github.com/Ralim/IronOS-Meta/issues/32#issuecomment-1505172982).

 <br>